Australosphenida

 The Australosphenida are a clade of mammals, containing mammals with tribosphenic molars, known from the Jurassic to Mid-Cretaceous of Gondwana.
-They are thought to have acquired their tribosphenic molars independently from those of Tribosphenida.
+Although they have often been suggested to have acquired tribosphenic molars independently from those of Tribosphenida, this has been disputed.
 Fossils of australosphenidans have been found from the Jurassic of Madagascar and Argentina, and Cretaceous of Australia and Argentina.
-Monotremes have also been considered a part of this group in some studies, but this is disputed.
+Monotremes have also been considered a part of this group in its original definition and in many subsequent studies, but its relationship with other members has been disputed by some scholars.

 Taxonomy

 This grouping includes the following taxa: